quentin-auge/simple-nn/README.md

-# Playing with stochastic gradient descent
+# Playing with gradient descent

 ## Notebooks

+**Note**: The last notebooks use a custom implementation of a multilayer perceptron written from scratch (in [lib/mlp.py](lib/mlp.py)).
+The online book [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) has been of tremendous help to unravel the equations of the backpropagation algorithm.

-The following notebooks of gradual difficulty are available.
+The following notebooks of increasing difficulty are available.

 ### [two_points_sgd.ipynb](two_points_sgd.ipynb)